leumasme/copilot-cli-powershell/README.md

 Finally, restart powershell and invoke Copilot by using `??
 Type what Command you want here!`
 or `git?
 Type what git-specific Command you want here!`
 or `gh?
 Type what github-cli-specific Command you want here!`

+## Normal vs Passive mode

+TLDR:

+Passive mode will simply register `??`, `git?` and `gh?` as command aliases that start copilot-cli.

+Normal mode will hook into powershell to listen for `Enter` keypresses to replace the command with an escaped version before powershell parses it to also capture characters like `"`, `;`, `|`
+Normal mode will break if another script also tries to hook the `Enter` key.

+/TLDR

+Powershell tries to parse typed commands to provide functionality like:
+- output piping (via "|")
+- multiple commands in one line (via ";")
+- multiple lines for one command (via automatically detecting unbalanced quotes and brackets)

+This however also means that using copilot-cli with an instruction that contains any of these special characters won't work.
+For example:
+`??
+Join all words from the Get-Verb command with ", "`
+will be transformed into the instruction
+`Join all words from the Get-Verb command with ,`
+and
+`??
+List all png files; sort them by size`
+will be transformed into the instruction
+`List all png files` and a separate **command** `sort them by size`  (which likely errors since `sort` isn't a command/binary)

+Normal mode is potentially problematic as `PSReadLine` currently has no support for multiple Key Handlers (not even for retrieving key handlers before replacing them so we can call them later).
+This means that, if another script is also hooking the `Enter` key using `Set-PSReadLineKeyHandler`, only one of the two key handlers will actually run, breaking either this script or the other one.